uh-code-submissions/uh-code-submissions.github.io/index.md

 <img class="ui medium left floated image" src="../images/register.png">

-### Admin Home Page
+### Admin Profile Page
-This is the Admin home page.
-The admin home page contains a quick basic overview of the admins profile and bio.
-It features a questions activity feed to allow the admin to see when a student has submitted a new solution to their questions.
-Also features a big green button which directs the admin to the Submit Question page.
-The page continues the dark theme throughout the website.
-This page includes Meme of the Day.
+This is the Admin profile page.
+The admin profile page contains a quick basic overview of the admins profile and bio.
+Other components that we want to implement are a questions activity feed to allow the admin to see when a student has submitted a new solution to their questions, a big green button which directs the admin to the Submit Question page, and a Meme of the Day.
+The page continues the light theme throughout the website.

 <img class="ui medium right floated image" src="../images/admin-homepage.png">

 ### User Profile Page
-In the user profile page, it will contain cards containing information about the user while maintaining the dark theme of the overall website.
-Grey backgrounds with light grey cards.
-The first card will contain the user’s profile information, and ONLY on the user’s own page, an link to edit the profile.
-This includes an image, name, github account and “start rating”.
-The second card will contain classes that the user has taken, to provide admin with information on knowledge that the student has or doesn’t have.
-The third card is the ranking, to gamify the website and provide an incentive to complete problems.
-A bio is included in another card to promote social activity and meeting new people.
-Problems.The final card will contain ‘subcards’ of problems the user has recently encountered.
+This is the user profile page.
+The user profile page contains a quick basic overview of the admins profile and bio.
+Other components that we want to implement are a rating system, a list of the classes that the user has taken, a ranking system to provide an incentive to complete problems, and 'subcards' of problems that the user has recently encountered.
+The page continues the light theme throughout the website.

 <img class="ui medium left floated image" src="../images/user-homepage.png">